Thursday, September 21, 2017

 • 1 box Brownie Mix

-• ingredients called for on box
+• Ingredients called for on box

-• 1-2 cups chocolate candy-I used Snickers, Milky Ways and Hershey's Kisses
+• 1-2 cups Chocolate Candy (I used Snickers, Milky Ways and Hershey's Kisses)

-• 1/2 cup Chocolate Fudge Sauce for Ice cream
+• 1/2 cup Chocolate Fudge Sauce

 • Canned Chocolate Frosting (optional)